Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Here’s a rundown of the main features of each card:

-Platinum Card from American Express: $200 Annual Airline Fee Credit (not including air fare), Airport Lounge Access and Priority Pass Select Lounge Access, Global Entry or TSA PreCheck Fee Credit, Hilton HHonors and Starwood Preferred Guest Gold Status, No foreign transaction fees, 1 Membership Reward Point per dollar spent on all purchases, $450 annual fee, $175 annual fee to add up to three authorized users.
+Platinum Card from American Express: You get a $200 Annual Airline Fee Credit (not including air fare), Airport Lounge Access and Priority Pass Select Lounge Access, Global Entry or TSA PreCheck Fee Credit, Hilton Honors and Starwood Preferred Guest Gold Status, No foreign transaction fees, and 5x points on airfare purchased directly from the airline.

 Citi Prestige: $250 Annual Airline Credit (including air fare), American Airlines Admirals Club lounge access and Priority Pass Select Lounge Access, Global Entry Fee Credit, 4th Night Free at hotels, No foreign transaction fees, 3 ThankYou Points per dollar spent on air travel and hotels, 2 ThankYou Points per dollar spent on dining and entertainment, 1 ThankYou Point per dollar spent on all other purchases, $450 annual fee, $50 additional annual fee for each authorized user.